Another video of how if you really want a gun, you can make one. This time by someone who has few more tools than I have in my own garage:

 And the best quote from the show, and a phrase/logic all we men can use when we just bought something our significant other finds unnecessary … such as a cool car, a new motorcycle, or a cool gun …

-Stephanie: What is your purpose in . . . → Read More: “Sons of Guns” show tonight on Discovery channel
+Stephanie: What . . . → Read More: “Sons of Guns” show tonight on Discovery channel

 One thing I looked forward to at Shot Show was getting in some fondle time with the fine crop of small 9mm CCW guns out there — and by 9mm I mean both 9x19mm (9mm luger, parabellum) and 9x17mm (9mm Kurz, .380).
 I realize that the .380 is in a lower class than 9x19mm, but it’s still a round I find acceptable for concealed carry and civilian self defense.
 And there were certainly some fine weapons to fondle: The (new) Ruger LC9, S&W Bodyguard .380, Kimber Solo Carry, and Springfield EMP 9 all caught my eye.